How To Configure Static IP Address In Linux And Unix - OSTechNix

-Configuring IP address is one of the mandatory skill that every Linux and Unix administrator should learn.
-We can easily configure IP address in GUI mode.
-But it is entirely different in Command line mode.
-This step by step tutorial describes how to configure static IP address in Linux and Unix operating systems.
-The steps provided below are tested on CentOS 7 server, Ubuntu 16.04 server, Ubuntu 18.04 LTS server and desktop editions and FreeBSD 12.
-However, it should work on most RPM-based and DEB-based Linux systems and Unix flavors.
+Setting IP address after a fresh Linux installation is one of the mandatory skill that every Linux and Unix administrator should learn.
+We can easily assign IP address in Linux that has GUI mode.
+However, configuring IP networking from command line mode is entirely different!
+This step by step tutorial describes how to configure static IP address in Linux and Unix operating systems from command line mode.

+The steps provided below are tested on AlmaLinux 8, CentOS 8 server editions, Ubuntu 22.04, 18.04, and 16.04 server and desktop editions and FreeBSD 13, FreeBSD 12 server editions.
+However, it should work on most RPM-based and DEB-based Linux systems and BSD flavors.

-Configure Static IP address in Linux
+1. Configure Static IP Address In Linux

+Setting up IP address in RPM-based and DEB-based systems is little bit different.
 First, we will see how to configure IP address on RPM-based systems.

-Configure Static IP address On RHEL / CentOS / Fedora / Scientific Linux:
+1.1.
+Assign Static IP address In Fedora, RHEL, CentOS, AlmaLinux, Rocky Linux

+Assigning IP address in Fedora and RHEL-based systems can be done with different ways.
+We can set IP address,

-In Fedora, RHEL and its clones like CentOS, Scientific Linux, the network interface card (shortly NIC) configuration will be stored under /etc/sysconfig/network-scripts/ directory.
+In Fedora, RHEL and its clones like CentOS, AlmaLinux and Rocky Linux, the network interface card (shortly NIC) configuration are stored under

-Note: Here, I run all commands as root user.
-If you logged-in as normal user, just use ‘sudo’ in-front of each command.
+root user.
+If you logged-in as normal user, just prepend each command with '

 First, let us find the name of the network card.
-To do so, run:

 # ip link show